somin48/4413pj/README.md

   ```
   npm run dev
   ```
-- Open the provided local URL (e.g., `http://localhost:5174`) in a browser.
+- Open the provided local URL (`http://localhost:5174`) in a browser.
+Make sure your port is not in use.

 ### 5. Testing the Application
 - Access the frontend and admin panel URLs in the browser.